MistreanuIonutCosmin/frontend-nanodegree-arcade-game/README.md

 # Frontend-nanodegree-arcade-game

+## About

+A simple game made using OOPJS conceps and html5 canvas.
+The Engine was provided by the Udacity team as part of the Front End Nanodegree program.

 ## Install

-1.  git clone
+1. Git clone
 2.  open index.html in the browser

-## About

-A simple game made using OOPJS conceps and html5 canvas.

-The Engine was provided by the Udacity team.
+## How to play it

+Use the arrow key to move your character on the map.
+The goal is to get in the water without being heat by bugs.
+You get points every time you successfully pass and lose lives when hit by a bug.
+After loosing 3 lives the game ends and the score table is updated.

-### Feature Updates
+### Future updated

 1. Gems for more points
 2. Multiplayer option

 For more details check this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).